kypsy/website/README.md

 ## Description

 **[Kypsy](https://kypsy.com)**
-is a Rails powered site for women finding friends in a new city.
+is a Rails powered site for women finding friends in a new location.

 - Profiles
 - Photos